MS GNV Allegra: GNV Allegra

 In May 2019 the ferry was renamed GNV Allegra.
 She was operated by the Grandi Navi Veloci on the route Genoa – Olbia.

 In late summer 2020 GNV Allegra was one of five ships, rented by the state of Italy to house migrants who had landed in larger numbers on the island of Lampedusa and others, who had been brought to Italy by the Sea-Watch NGO.

 Name

-MV Oscar Wilde was named after the Irish poet and playwright Oscar Wilde.
+MS Oscar Wilde was named after the Irish poet and playwright Oscar Wilde.